Nate Kinski: Relationship with Aaron Brennan

 When Aaron attempted to cheer up Josh by finding him a new girlfriend, he put himself in danger when her boyfriend Evan Shields (Daniel Fischer) appeared.
-Josh attempted to defuse the situation, but when Aaron was walking home, Evan threw a drink in his face and preceded to attack him.
+Josh attempted to defuse the situation, but when Aaron was walking home, Evan threw a drink in his face and attacked him.
 Nate then came to Aaron's rescue and dragged Evan away, before scaring him off.
 However, before Aaron had a chance to thank Nate, he suddenly left the scene due as his PTS was triggered.
 Neither Aaron and Nate were willing to accept that they had romantic feelings for each other.
 Nate was also under the impression that Aaron was not interested in a pursuing a relationship with him.
 When Aaron offered to be his man-slave for the week to make up for injuring him during Tai Chi, Nate was unaware Aaron was actually flirting with him.
 When Aaron admitted to having feelings for him, Nate thought Aaron was joking and left him "crushed" by the rejection.
 Tyler then had to tell Nate that his brother was attracted to him.

 Aaron and Nate eventually developed a relationship, but after Nate got involved in a fight, he decided to leave town to clear his head.
 Aaron was "angry and upset" when he learnt that Nate had returned to Australia and had not been in contact with him.
 Wilson hoped Aaron and Nate would reunite, but noted that as much as the couple loved each other, they could not live with each other because they are opposites.
 He added, "They do complement one another, though – Nate is really closed off, whereas Aaron is a lot more free and happy."
 When he eventually returned to town, Nate struggled to reconnect with Aaron and was "gutted" to learn that Aaron had moved on with Tom Quill (Kane Felsinger) while he was away.
 However, Nate continued to support Aaron when he believed that his actions had led to Tom's death in the Lassiter's Hotel explosion.